ffk2002/powerset/README.md

     - add, find, delete, and update workout sets
     - can find specific groups of sets based on date entered, excersize type, or user
     - these CRUD functionalities are performed through Spring Boot framework with PostgreSQL DB run on docker instance

+- simple vuejs frontend for visualization (port 8081)
+  - text fields and separate pages for entering and viewing results
+  - styled with bootstrap